Board of Directors - Now Seeking Applicants

 Mr. McGregor has 24 years of experience in the telecommunications industry, including senior level positions for telecommunications companies in Canada, Europe and the United States.
 Mr. McGregor holds a Bachelor of Engineering from McMasterUniversity and is a Member of the Institute of Electrical and Electronics Engineers.
 He was previously on the Advisory Council of QHC and a member of the Quality of Patient Care Committee of the QHC Board.
 Mr. McGregor also currently serves as Secretary and Executive Member of the Milford Fair Association Board.
 He currently resides in PrinceEdwardCounty.

-Mr. Wright retired from Intrigna, a Calgary based competitive local exchange carrier, as the Vice President in 2002 to move to the Quinte area.
-He currently operates a home-based sales management consulting business on a semi-retired basis and is actively involved in the community.
-As the current Board Chair and pastGovernor of Loyalist College for the past three years, Mr. Wright served as the Chair of the Loyalist Finance, Corporate Service and Governance Standing Committee and as a leader on the Loyalist Capital Campaign.
-His other community activities include the previous director and trustee for the Foundation of the National Air Force Museum of Canada, director of the Rotary Club of Trenton and member of the Rotary Club of Quinte Sunrise.
+After working in the telecommunications industry, both domestically and internationally for some 33 years, Mr. Wright retired in 2002 to move to the Quinte area.
+Mr. Wright has served as a Governor of Loyalist College for the past five years, three of those years as Board Chair.
+Mr. Wright served as the Chair of the Loyalist; Finance, Corporate Service and Governance Standing Committee and as a leader on the Loyalist Capital Campaign and also serves as a Director on the Board of the Loyalist Foundation.
+His other community activities include roles as a Director on the Board of the National Air Force Museum of Canada and as a trustee for the Foundation of the National Air Force Museum of Canada and a former director of the Rotary Club of Trenton.
 Mr. Wright's interest is helping to ensure that the health service provided by QHC meets the needs of the community.
-He currently resides in Carrying Place.
+He currently resides in Trenton.